Yeemster/CMPE-131-2_Term_Project-/Specification.md

 ## Use Case Name: Visualize time-blocks
 ### Summary
-The system tracks each activity’s designated time allotted and whether  the activity was completed through the pomodoro timer or marked down as completed.
+System displays the time blocks to the user.
 ### Actors
 User
 System

 ### Preconditions
-The client/user needs to be in connection with the website server or application The client/user needs to be correctly authenticated or logged in to application The client/user needs to have the time-blocks feature activated via settings
+* The client/user needs to be in connection with the website server or application
+* The client/user needs to be correctly authenticated or logged in to application
+* The client/user needs to have the time-blocks feature activated via settings

 ### Triggers
-	The Time-blocks option is activated in the settings and clicked on by a button
+* The Time-blocks option is activated in the settings and clicked on by a button
 ### Primary Sequence
+1. User clicks on the time-block button.
+1. System updates the time-block database
-1. The system displays the Time-blocks on a separate page
+1. System displays the Time-blocks on a separate page
-1. User adds an activity to the time block section and choosing a color to represent the time block.
-1. The system updates the time-block database
-1. The system displays the Time-blocks wit the settings specified by the user (includes date, time, color, activity etc.)
 1. User hovers over a time block
 1. System then shows the custom time-block settings
 1. User exits the time-block page via a button